A Weekly Timesheet is a document that records the working hours of employees daily for a particular week.

 Uses of Timesheet

-- Helps you determine team members that may work well for your next project.
+- It helps you determine team members that may work well for your next project.

 - Pinpoints the areas of expertise of individual team members.